AriPerkkio/tutorial-vite-plugin/src/content/tutorial/vite-plugin/replace-plugin/defining-transform-hook/content.md

 }
 ```

-This hooks is called with two options:
+This hook is called with two options:

-- `src` is the source code of the file, or the result of previous Vite plugin's transform
+- `code` is the source code of the file, or the result of previous Vite plugin's transform
 - `id` is the name of the module

 As return value Vite expects an object with various properties.